HG6209-ntu/HG6209-ntu.github.io/src/environment-setup.md

 The next step here is to create a virtual environment, which is a subfolder that contains the Python packages we will use for this course.
-While in principle we could use one virtual environment for the whole course, in practice it's easier to make one for each assignment.
+We will use one virtual environment for the whole course, though it is typical to use different environments for different projects.

 #### Creating the Virtual Environment